 Silver and platinum look gorgeous but they can come with quite the price tag.
 Tungsten carbide has the same look as these other two popular metals but it's a lot less hard on the wallet.
 It's also a great option if your skin is very sensitive to metals because it's hypoallergenic.

 The only real problem with tungsten is that you won't be able to get it resized if the ring you buy happens to not fit.
+Because of this, always opt for a jeweler with a size guarantee like Alpine Rings.

 So if you work in a freezer, hammer nails on a roof for a living, or just want something that won't weigh your finger down, titanium is going to be your go to.